Abarim Publications' online Biblical Greek Dictionary

 Our noun δουλος (doulos) describes someone on the low end of social inequality, and describes someone from the working class as opposed to someone from the property owning elite.
 In modern translations of the Bible this word is commonly translated with "slave" but that's far too narrow a slice of the working class.
 As we will explain below, our word covered anybody who held any kind of position of service to any sort of lord of property owner.

 Although the term "social inequality" sounds bad, it's really the very virtue by which any complex society can exist.
 As long as social inequality remains within certain boundaries, social inequality is the reason for diversity, which in turn marks humans as separate from animals.
 In Mycenaean society (that's the society that preceded the Greek one), our word δουλος (doulos) appears to have denoted someone from the middle class.
 An even lower social rank was comprised of people who didn't pursue modernity and lived off the fat of the land in the wild uncultivated open.

 The original δουλος (doulos), therefore, appears to have described a person who had voluntarily given up his natural freedoms in order to join a world of safety and surplus that he himself could not bring about — and it should be noted that similar considerations jump-started the evolution of domesticated animals out of populations of wild ancestors.
-We moderns have dogs, cats, cows and pigs because the most agreeable individuals among their ancestors began to engage the most broadly minded individuals among ours.
+We moderns have dogs, cats, cows, chickens, sheep, goats and pigs because the most agreeable individuals among their ancestors began to engage the most broadly minded individuals among ours.

 A person on the other end of the social spectrum was called a ελευθερος (eleutheros), which described someone who owned enough properties to do whatever he wanted.
 When society began to crystallize and form the differentials of wealth that generate economic currency, the ελευθεροι (eleutheroi) were the ones who occupied the top plateau, and were thus the people who ruled society and determined where society headed.
 And this is also much better than it sounds: